Sydney Grammar School: Headmasters

-Subjects offered for the Higher School Certificate (HSC) include English Advanced, English Extension 1, English Extension 2, Mathematics, Mathematics Extension 1, Mathematics Extension 2, Chemistry, Physics, Biology, Earth and Environmental Science, Geography, Modern History, Ancient History, History Extension, Economics, Latin, Latin Extension, Classical Greek, Classical Greek Extension, French Continuers, French Extension, Italian Continuers, Italian Extension, German Continuers, German Extension, Chinese Continuers, Chinese Extension, Japanese Beginners, Music 1, Music 2, Music Extension, Visual Art, Drama, PDHPE, Design and Technology and Studies of Religion.

-Sanskrit and Special Academic Courses are offered as non-HSC subjects.
-The Special Academic courses previously included a Form V (Year 11) course in extension chemistry and physics and a Form VI (Year 12) course in lagrangian dynamics and quantum mechanics; they are currently centred around 19th Century Russian literature, with a focus on the works of Pushkin and Dostoevsky, with a smaller study of Chekhov and Nikolai Gogol.
+The current acting headmaster of Sydney Grammar School is Philip Barr, who was appointed after the departure of Richard Malpass in August 2025.
+He will be replaced by the thirteenth headmaster Stuart McPherson in January 2026.

 Co-curriculum

 Music

 SGS has won the AMEB Music Shield 23 times in the past 25 years.
 Two-thirds of pupils in the school play a musical instrument or are involved with music in some way.
 SGS has scores of musical groups in mostly classical, chamber and jazz styles.
 The School Orchestra engages in both national and international tours.
+In 2025, a combined schools orchestra will be performing in independent schools in Hong Kong.
 Grammar's choir program involves hundreds of students, old boys, and parents, participating in its many annual concerts.
 The school's senior a cappella group is known as The Grammarphones and is composed of the best tenors, basses and baritones in the senior years.
-The school's senior big band, the Sydney Grammar School Big Band, is a regular feature at the Manly Jazz Festival.
+The school's senior jazz orchestra, the Sydney Grammar School Jazz Orchestra, is a regular feature at the Manly Jazz Festival.

 SGS embarked on a five-year program entitled "Bach: 2010", in which all the known choral cantatas of Johann Sebastian Bach were performed in a series of concerts between 2005 and 2010.
 Sydney Grammar is one of the few institutions in the world that has engaged in such an exercise and was aided by the Mander organ in the Big School.
 A performance has been held every year since by head of practical music studies, Robert Wagner, on the Bach's birthday.

 Under the current Head Master, an organic rock-&-roll movement has emerged and is currently thriving.
 The end of 2004 saw the consummation of years of practice in the first Grammarpalooza rock concert, which included the musical style of Old Boy band, Dappled Cities Fly.